📅 Last Updated: March 25, 2026 | New startups added weekly

 - TerraPower: Bill Gates-backed company developing sodium-cooled fast reactors

-- X-energy: High-temperature gas-cooled reactor using TRISO fuel pebbles
+- X-energy: High-temperature gas-cooled reactor using TRISO fuel pebbles, with a Department of Energy partnership

 Advanced Reactor Technologies: